The Best Energy-Efficient Home Improvements You Need

 The biggest share of a household’s energy bill goes to heating and cooling.
 It takes up almost half of your electricity.
 That’s because the majority of American homes are under-insulated.
 That is why most households spend so much energy trying to control the temperature in their homes.

-By simply adding better and more insulation to your home, you could already lessen the amount of energy you spend on heating and cooling.
+By adding better and more insulation to your home, you could already lessen the energy you spend on heating and cooling.
 Having insulation installed in your home is also not that expensive.
-You can either get a professional to install it for you, or you could save more money and install it yourself.
+You can either get a professional to install it for you or save more money and install it yourself.

 So, where should you place your insulation?
-According to the U.S. Department of Energy, one’s home should be insulated from the roof down to its foundation.
-But there are specific areas to install your insulation for it to be more efficient.
+According to the U.S. Department of Energy, one’s home should be insulated from the roof to its foundation.
+However, there are specific areas where you can install your insulation to be more efficient.
 The Department of Energy has created a guide as to where you should install your insulation.
 Make sure to keep this in mind when thinking about where to install your insulation.

 2. Installing a smart thermostat

-Another way to regulate your homes’ temperature more efficiently is by installing a programmable or smart thermostat.
-A smart thermostat can automatically adjust your home’s temperature to be at the most optimal temperature for energy-saving.
-By installing a smart thermostat, you already save about 10% on your energy bill.
+Another way to regulate your home’s temperature more efficiently is to install a programmable or smart thermostat.
+A smart thermostat can automatically adjust your home’s temperature to be at the most optimal energy-saving temperature.
+You already save about 10% on your energy bill by installing a smart thermostat.

 That’ll save you tons of money in the long run.
-Having a smart thermostat is also plenty of fun; some of them have voice-control features, but most can be controlled through your smartphone.
-You won’t have to get out of bed to change the temperature anymore!
+Having a smart thermostat is also fun; some have voice-control features, but most can be controlled through your smartphone.
+You won’t have to leave the bed to change the temperature anymore!

 3. Transforming your windows to energy-saving windows

-By now, you’ve probably realized that the best way to cut down on your energy is by keeping your home as well-insulated as possible.
-Your windows also affect the insulation in your homes.
-If your windows are old and drafty, you should get some new ones.
+By now, you’ve probably realized that the best way to reduce your energy is by keeping your home as well-insulated as possible.
+Your windows also affect the insulation in your home.
+You should get some new ones if your windows are old and drafty.
 Believe it or not, there is such a thing as energy-saving windows.
 But it isn’t as fancy as it sounds.
-They’re just tinted windows that do a better job at blocking out the sun’s rays.
-That is also extremely helpful in controlling the temperature in your homes.
+They’re just tinted windows that do a better job of blocking out the sun’s rays.
+That is also extremely helpful in controlling the temperature in your home.

-If your windows aren’t old yet and are working perfectly fine, but you would still like to save some energy.
-Transform your normal windows into energy-saving windows by simply adding some tints to your windows.
+If your windows aren’t old yet and are working perfectly fine, you would still like to save some energy.
+You can transform them into energy-saving windows by simply adding tints.

 4. Replacing old water heaters

-Water heating takes up 13% of your energy bill, making it the third-largest energy consumer in your home.
-If you have any old water heaters, you should consider hiring a professional to do water heater replacement or repair.
-You can find plenty of energy-efficient water heaters on the market.
-A great way to identify whether an appliance is energy-efficient is by checking if they have the EnergyStar logo on them.
+Water heating accounts for 13% of your energy bill, making it the third-largest energy consumer in your home.
+If you have old water heaters, you should consider hiring a professional to replace or repair them.
+Plenty of energy-efficient water heaters are available on the market.
+A great way to identify whether an appliance is energy-efficient is by checking if it has the EnergyStar logo on it.

 5. Switching the light bulbs

-If your light bulbs are still incandescent, you should make the switch to LED lights.
+If your light bulbs are still incandescent, switch to LED lights.
 Why?
 Because LED lights are known as one of the most energy-efficient light bulbs available.
-They use 75% less energy than incandescent lighting, and they also have a longer lifespan.
-Plus, they emit very little heat, so it doesn’t affect your homes’ temperature that much.
+They use 75% less energy than incandescent lighting and have a longer lifespan.
+Plus, they emit very little heat, so it doesn’t affect your home’s temperature much.
 They’re also much cheaper than an incandescent light bulb.
-It doesn’t explain why making the switch to LED lights is a good idea.
+It doesn’t explain why switching to LED lights is a good idea.

 Making home improvements doesn’t have to break the bank.
-If you make the right home improvements, it can help you save more money in the long run.
-So, the next time you think about doing a renovation, make sure to add these energy-saving improvements to your list.
+Making the right home improvements can help you save more money in the long run.
+So, the next time you consider doing a renovation, add these energy-saving improvements to your list.